R package synchronization for SQL Server

 To synchronize packages marked as private, either the owner of the package or the administrator must run the function, and the packages must be private.

-To synchronize packages on behalf of other users, the owner must be a member of the db_owner database role.
+To synchronize packages on behalf of other users, the owner must bhe a member of the db_owner database role.

 How package synchronization works

-rxSyncPackages, you must specify a SQL Server instance and database, and then list packages, or specify package scope.
+rxSyncPackages, you must specify a SQL Server instance and database.
+Then, either list the packages to synchronize, or specify package scope.

 Create the SQL Server compute context by using the